HubRise/website/content/apps/uber-direct/en/receive-orders.md

 - Customer full name
 - Customer phone number
 - Delivery address, including latitude and longitude
-- Order delivery notes
+- Delivery notes

+### Delivery Information

+The timing information below applies to pickup if `expected_time_pickup` is `true`, or to delivery otherwise.
+With every order, we send:

+- Start time: For ASAP orders, this is the current time plus the preparation time.
+For scheduled orders, no start time is sent, and Uber Direct only uses the deadline.
+- Deadline: from the `expected_time` field, if present

+The following settings defined in the bridge configuration are also sent to Uber Direct:

+- Action if delivery fails: leave at the door or return the order
+- Return instructions

 ### Order Information

-- Requested pickup or delivery time, based on `expected_time` and `expected_time_pickup`.
-If `asap` is `true`, Uber Direct dispatches a courier as soon as possible
-- Collection code, from the `collection_code` field
+- Manifest reference, from the `collection_code` field
-- Order total amount
+- Total amount
 - List of items with labels, quantities, prices, and options

-### Return Settings

-These settings are defined in the Uber Direct Bridge configuration.

-- Action if delivery fails: leave at the door or return the order
-- Return instructions

 ## Delivery Status